atimmeny27/MCP-Server-Research-Tool/README.md

 To get started on macOS:

-You will need a free API key from OpenAI, scroll to bottom if you don't have a dedicated one for this project.
+You will need a free API key from OpenRouter or another source, scroll to bottom after step 2 if you don't have a dedicated one for this project.

 1. Open **Terminal** (`⌘ + Space`, type `Terminal`, hit Enter).
 2. Run the following commands: